mohamedmahmoud97/Zuper-UDP/README.md

 )](https://godoc.org/github.com/mohamedmahmoud97/Zuper-UDP)
 [![License](https://img.shields.io/dub/l/vibe-d.svg)](https://github.com/mohamedmahmoud97/Zuper-UDP/blob/v2/LICENSE)

- A library for reliable data transfer service on top of the UDP protocol that supports loadbalancing and a lite reverse proxy.
+ A library for reliable data transfer service on top of the UDP protocol that supports loadbalancing and a lite version of reverse proxy.
 It also simulates packet loss and packet corruption and handles these issues for reliability.

 ## Installation
 You can use `go get` to install to your `$GOPATH`, assuming that you have a github.com parent folder already created under `src`: